A terror of a different kind stalks the streets of revolutionary Paris.

 “Do you recall an incident, Citizen Fouche, when our former king was imprisoned in the Tuileries and an angry mob of citizens confronted him about his crimes against the people?”

 “My informant, who was with the king that day, tells me that among the many tales of atrocity recounted was that of Robert-Francois Damien, a servant who was tortured to death in a public spectacle for the crime of, quite accidentally, wounding the old king, Louis XV, with a penknife.”

 Fouche made an impatient gesture.
 “So what?”

-“With the story of Damien in mind, the citizens asked Louis if, to make up for his grandfather's cruelty against that unfortunate servant, he would shed some small amount of his blood as a symbol of his fealty to the new Republic.
+“With the story of Damien in mind, the citizens asked Louis if, to make up for his grandfather's cruelty, he would shed some small amount of his blood as a symbol of his fealty to the new Republic.
 And so, with a penknife, they carved a fleur-de-lis into the palm of his hand.
 The man I killed last night, the wehr-wolf who helped Fabre escape, also had a scar in the shape of the fleur-de-lis on his palm.”

 Fouche raised a single eyebrow.
 “The k—that is, the former king?”

 “He whose blood baptized our new Republic?
 He who died before all of Paris over a year ago? “

 “Evidently he did not.
 We know from the example of Fabre that they who make the trip to the guillotine are not always they who were sentenced to it.
 And we also know that the former king, for reason of his security, employed a double, a man who looked like him in every respect, to foil assassins.
 Louis must have escaped custody and let his bodyguard and double die in his place.”